shinyorg/templates/README.md

 * Preps all of the necessary functionality for a SQLite Database
 * Setup proper localization
 * All of your MauiProgram.cs Dependency Injection
-* Setup Logging Options with AppCenter, SQLite, & Sentry.IO
+* Setup Logging Options with Local SQLite & Sentry.IO
 * Create AppSettings.json
 * Create & auto-configure a strongly-typed settings class that can be bound to preferences or secure storage using Shiny
 * Create & auto-configure a Shiny startup service